3. Providing information to the perpetrators of international crimes

 Trial Monitoring, Crimes Against Humanity in Argentina, Secretariat for Human Rights of the Nation, Ministry of Human Rights (not updated)

-• 3.2 VW Brazil
+• 3.4 VW Brazil

-In September 2015, former VW factory workers and other trade unionists filed a complaint against VW Brasil in São Paolo.
-They accused of spying on its workforce and handing over opposition members to be tortured by the Braziliam military dictatorship (1964-1985).
-Brazil’s National Truth Commission found that more than 400 people were killed and around 40,000 people were tortured during Brazil's dictatorship.
-The Commission also uncovered evidence that Brazilian and foreign companies secretly helped the authorities identify so-called ‘subversives’.
+In September 2015, former VW factory workers and other trade unionists filed a complaint against VW Brasil in São Paolo alleging executives had colluded with dictatorship authorities to target activists.
+They accused the company of spying on its workforce and handing over opposition members to be tortured by the Brazilian military dictatorship (1964-1985).

 Sources: